 It’s best to plan for retirement cash flow needs, and now is an ideal time for many homeowners to look at their options.
 In fact, those that believe that a reverse mortgage is a last resort may find that their options could be limited if they wait.

 Therefore, don’t misinterpret my intentions with this title.
-In this article I simply hope to educate the reverse mortgage novice on certain product details and current market conditions that could impact their retirement planning decisions.
+In this blog, I simply hope to educate the reverse mortgage novice on certain product details and market conditions that could impact their retirement planning decisions.

 1. Credit deficiencies can reduce your options